-If your dog seems to be lonely or not getting enough mental stimulation, then these are both pretty easy problems to rectify.
+If your dog seems lonely or not getting enough mental stimulation, these are both pretty easy problems to rectify.
 Remember, dogs shouldn’t really be left alone for more than a few hours at a time, so you can deal with that.

 There are a few things that we suggest that you try, though.

 If your dog is eating their own poop a lot, then we suggest that you clean it up immediately.
 The quicker you clean it up, the less chance they will have to eat it.